matttm/gate-keeper/README.md

        aaaaa       bbbbb       ccccc   me  ddddd       eeeee
 ------------------------------------------------------------------------
 ```

+**_NOTE:_** To be clear and specific, this program will update all gates that are part of an application cycle, such that the selected gate is today's date, with a relative offset, which is set based on the program's third parameter.

 ## Getting started

 To begin using this program, it rrequires two files for proper configuration--a `config.json` which is holds a mapping of the database schema, and an environment file, `.env`.
 In practice, the `.env` is not needed, we just need the variables to be in the environment of the one running the app.